 People suffering from Coeliac disease have to be on a gluten free diet.
 A low or gluten free diet seems to be catching on nowadays with those who don’t suffer from that disease.
 A few reports have given this type of diet thumbs up for skin allergies.
 I can’t verify this personally.

-The next ingredient you will have to exercise some caution over is Soy Sauce.
+- Soy Sauce.
 Kikkoman now produces a soy sauce that is gluten free but I am not sure that you can buy it in Singapore.
 You can substitute with San-J Organic Tamari Gluten Free Soy Sauce which has a richer and milder taste than regular soy sauce.
 “Brown Rice Paradise” and the Jelita Branch of “Cold Storage” carries some gluten free products.
 As a last resort, substitute Soy Sauce with salt.

-Be aware that Oyster Sauce is not gluten free and neither are many types of Fish Sauce.
+HINT: Be aware that Oyster Sauce is not gluten free and neither are many types of Fish Sauce.

 Thickeners and preservatives tend to contain some form of gluten.
 I am afraid that more research will have to go into eating out at food courts and hawker centres in Singapore and Malaysia.